hpcaitech/ColossalAI-Examples/features/amp/README.md

 Automatic Mixed Precision training provides significant arithmetic speedup by performing operations in half precision, and offers data transfer speedup by requiring less memory bandwidth.
 It also allocates less memory, enabling us to train larger models or train with larger batch size.
 In this example, we use one GPU to reproduce the training of Vision Transformer (ViT) on Caltech101 using colossalai.

-You may refer to [our documentation on mixed precision training](https://colossalai.org/tutorials/basic_tutorials/use_auto_mixed_precision_in_training) for more details.
+You may refer to [our documentation on mixed precision training](https://colossalai.org/tutorials/features/mixed_precision_training) for more details.

+> ⚠️ This example is only for demo purpose, no guarantee on the convergence performance

 # Prerequiste